Ting Bao, MD, DABMA, MS

 Jyothirmai Gubili, MS

 The ASCO Post’s Integrative Oncology series is intended to facilitate the availability of evidence-based information on integrative and complementary therapies sometimes used by patients with cancer.
-Ting Bao, MD, DABMA, MS, and Jyothirmai Gubili, MS, present information on the potential anticancer effects of the mushroom Coriolus versicolor and suggest further studies are needed in different populations to confirm the survival benefits seen in some patients with gastrointestinal malignancies when it was given in combination with chemotherapy.
+In this installment, Ting Bao, MD, DABMA, MS, and Jyothirmai Gubili, MS, focus on the use of berberine—

 Jun J. Mao, MD, MSCE